JiejunShi/CAMDA/README.md

 	$ Rscript ./src/ReadCT2MIELD.r -h
 	Usage: Rscript Scripts/MIELD/ReadCT2MIELD.r [-[-help|h]] [-[-ReadCT|i] <character>] [-[-Regions|r] <character>] [-[-UseStrand|s]] [-[-Weight|w] [<character>]] [-[-Output|o] [<character>]]
 		-h|--help	useage
 		-i|--ReadCT       ReadCT file.
 REQUIRED.
 		-r|--Regions      Bed file of regions whose Methylation-Interruption-Evaluated Local Discordance(MIELD) will be reported.
 REQUIRED.
 		-s|--UseStrand    If -s is specified, strand infomation(6th column) in Regions file will be used.
 		-w|--Weight       Weight applied to each sub-read fragment, either "cg" or "1". "cg" means weight equal to the length of fragment.
 "1" means no weight applied.
 [Default="cg"]
 		-o|--Output       Output file report MIELD and MethRatio of each region.
 [Default="Region_MIELD.tsv"].

-  - MIELD tools take the BSMAP generated bam files as inputs.
+  - MIELD tools take the BSMAP([by Yuanxin](https://sites.google.com/a/brown.edu/bioinformatics-in-biomed/bsmap-for-methylation)) alignments as inputs.
 And we suggust to sort bam file by coordinates before calculating MIELD score.

 ### 1. MIELD (weights equal to the CpG counts of each fragment)
 #### 1.1 Generating MIELD and Mean Methylation Ratio(MethRatio) of each CpG from BSMAP alignments